Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-We study a binary mixture of species A and B (see Supplementary Information for details) in two dimensions with Lennard-Jones (LJ) interactions.
-The intra-species (AA or BB) interaction is reciprocal; we tune the strength of its attractive part to make the individual components of the mixture (A or B), in pure form and at equilibrium, behave as a gas, liquid or solid.
-When phase separation occurs in the combined (50\% A, 50\% B) system, we find that the A- and B-rich phases then also have gas-, liquid- and solid-like features, and will label them accordingly.
-For the inter-species (AB or BA) interaction we take the repulsive part (increasing as $\sim 1/r^{12}$ with decreasing particle separation $r$) as reciprocal as this defines the physical core size of the particles.
+\paragraph{Model:} We study a binary mixture of species A and B (See Supplemental Material~\cite{SM}, for details on the model and numerical solution) in two dimensions with Lennard-Jones (LJ) interactions, with homogeneously mixed initial conditions unless stated otherwise.
+The intra-species (AA or BB) interaction is reciprocal; we tune the strength of its attractive part to make the individual components of the mixture (A or B), in pure form and at low temperature equilibrium, behave as a gas, liquid or solid.
+When phase separation occurs in the combined (50\% A, 50\% B) system, we find that the A- and B-rich phases then also have gas-, liquid- and solid-like features, and label them accordingly.
+For the inter-species (AB, BA) interaction we take the repulsive part ($\sim 1/r^{12}$) as reciprocal, thus defining the physical core size of the particles.
 The attractive part ($\sim 1/r^{6}$) is non-reciprocal, with a prefactor $1\pm \delta$ where $\delta$ is the non-reciprocity parameter.
-For $\delta>0$ there exists a relatively stronger attractive force on A-particles from neighbouring B-particles than on B's from surrounding A's.
-We set the overall strength of the AB and BA attraction such that phase separation between A- and B-rich phases can occur, which is a pre-condition for travelling states.
+For $\delta>0$ there exists a stronger attractive force on A-particles (colored blue in plots) from neighbouring B-particles (colored red) than on Bs from surrounding As.
+We focus on the range $0<\delta<1$ but have also explored the predator-prey regime of larger $\delta$, {\it{e.g.}} $\delta \sim 1.5$, finding similar conclusions.
+We set the overall strength of the AB and BA attraction such that phase separation between A- and B-rich phases can occur, which is a precondition for travelling states.